OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Up to six creatures of your choice that you can see within range each regain hit points equal to 2d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.

 ##### Prestidigitation